How much does short-term disability insurance pay in the event of a valid claim? The answer is different for every person and policy.

-Play around with our short-term disability calculator to get a quick estimate of the total amount you might receive.
-Learn about how these three policy features work and what they mean.
-Then discover what happens after the company processes and approves your claim.
+Play around with our short-term disability payout calculator to get a quick estimate of the amount of money you might receive each week and overall.

 Disclaimer: only your insurance provider can determine claim amounts.

-Use our short-term disability insurance pay calculator to estimate the size of your check.
-Have a copy of your policy at your side or research online to find the correct inputs for three key variables needed by the equation.
+Have a copy of your policy at your side or research online to find the correct inputs for each of these critical elements.

 |Elimination Period||Claims Supported|